devture/matrix-synapse-shared-secret-auth/README.md

 The easiest (and least intrusive) way to allow for such administration access is through such a special password provider.

+Gaining a login session (as any user on the server) does not give the server admin access to anything they can't already access by inspecting the database manually.
+Thanks to E2EE, messages in encrypted rooms remains private no matter how the server admin tries to read them.

 ## How secure is this?